jorgeacetozi/algorithms/README.md

 In order to implement all queue operations in constant time complexity O(1), you would have to use one of the options below:

+- **Circular Array** (either Dynamic of fixed)
+- **Singly Circular Linked Lists** or Singly Linked Lists with head and tail references (well, this is just a special case of the Singly Circular Linked Lists)

+Of course you could also implement it in constant time using more complexes data structures as well, but you don't need them.
+Examples:

+- Doubly Linked List (that's too much for a simple Queue)

+# Deque: **D**ouble-**E**nded **Que**ue (Abstract Data Type)

+There are many data structures that make it possible to efficiently (O(1) for `addFront(item)`, `addBack(item)`, `removeFront()`, `removeBack()`, `front()` and `back()`) implement a Deque, like:

 - Circular Array
-- Singly Linked Lists with head and tail references
-- Singly Circular Linked Lists
+- Doubly Linked List
-- Doubly Linked List (too much)
+- Doubly Circular Linked List

-Note that the Circular Array could either be dynamic or a fixed one - it doesn't matter.

-# Deque: **D**ouble-**E**nded **Que**ue (Abstract Data Type)

-There are many data structures that make it possible to efficiently (O(1) for `addFront(item)`, `addBack(item)`, `removeFront()`, `removeBack()`, `front()` and `back()`) implement a Deque, like a `Circular Array`, `Doubly Linked List` or `Doubly Circular Linked List`.

-Circular Singly Linked List is not suitable for implementing a Deque because removeBack() would still cost linear time complexity O(n) to traverse the list and get the reference to previous node of the node being removed.
+A Singly Linked List or a Circular Singly Linked List would not be suitable for implementing a Deque because the `removeBack()` would still cost linear time complexity O(n) to traverse the list and get the reference to previous node of the node being removed.

-[Python Deque implementation](https://hg.python.org/cpython/file/3.5/Modules/_collectionsmodule.c) uses a `Doubly Linked List`.
+[Python Deque implementation](https://hg.python.org/cpython/file/3.5/Modules/_collectionsmodule.c) uses a Doubly Linked List.

 # Binary Search vs Binary Tree vs Binary Search Tree

 # Binary Search Tree (Data Structure)